 2005: (BOB's 10th Anniversary)

-Triple Play, FIRST's game in 2005, which put the spotlight on 'three robots per alliance', set the stage on a field shaped like a Tic-Tac-Toe board featuring 9 large goals where game pieces called "Tetras" were scored.
-During the 2005 season, Team 85 made its way to the Great Lakes Regional, and the Championship Event also getting the West Michigan Regional Xerox Creativity Award.
+Triple Play, FIRST's game in 2005, which put the spotlight on 'three robots per alliance', set the stage on a field shaped like a Tic-Tac-Toe board featuring 9 large goals where game pieces called "tetras" were scored.
+During the 2005 season, Team 85 made its way to the Great Lakes Regional and the Championship Event where the West Michigan Regional Xerox Creativity Award was won.

-During the 2003 season, Team 85 made it to the FIRST National Championship and won the General Motors Industrial Design Award and they were Regional Finalists.
-The 2003 game was Stack Attack where teams worked to stack plastic storage containers on their side of the playing field.
+During the 2003 season, Team 85 made it to the FIRST National Championship and won the General Motors Industrial Design Award and was a Regional Finalist.
+The 2003 game was Stack Attack, where teams worked to stack plastic storage containers on their alliances side of the playing field.

-During the 2001 season, Team 85 made it to the finals of the FIRST National Champions and won the West Michigan Regional judges Award and won the regional.
-The 2001 game was Diabolical Dynamics and teams scored points by placing balls into goals.
+During the 2001 season, Team 85 made it to the finals of the FIRST National Championship and won the West Michigan Regional Judges' Award.
+The 2001 game was Diabolical Dynamics, and teams scored points by placing balls into goals.

 In 2000, Team 85 made it to the Regional Finals and won the Great Lakes Regional Divisional Award.
-The 2000 game called Co-operation FIRST feature 4 teams trying to score points by placing balls in their goal and trying to position themselves properly before the time runs out.
+The 2000 game, called Co-operation FIRST, featured four teams trying to score points by placing balls in their goal and trying to position themselves properly before the time runs out.

-In the 1998 season we made it to the FIRST National Championship and won the Great Lakes Regional Award for outstanding defense.
+In the 1998 season, Team 85 made it to the FIRST National Championship and won the Great Lakes Regional Award for outstanding defense.
 The 1998 competition game was Ladder Logic in which three robots with assistance from the human player scored goals by placing balls onto the side goals or into the central goal.

-Inception of Team 85, with the initial beginning of planning to create a FIRST team.
+The beginning of Team 85, with the initial start of planning to create a winning FIRST team.